Choosing the right time to prune your lavender is not something to be taken lightly. And it’s about more than keeping your garden looking tidy.

 Before we get into the pruning specifics it’s a good idea to know which kind of lavender you’re dealing with.

-The two main types – English lavender (Lavandula angustifolia) and French lavender (Lavandula stoechas)b- have slightly different needs, including when and how they should be pruned.
+The two main types – English lavender (Lavandula angustifolia) and French lavender (Lavandula stoechas) – have slightly different needs, which includes when and how they should be pruned.

 English Lavender

-This is the classic garden variety known for its hardiness and sweet fragrance.
-It typically blooms once, maybe twice a season if you’re lucky and the conditions are right.
+It typically blooms once but it may bloom twice in a season if you’re lucky and the conditions are right.

 French Lavender